cocotb/cocotb/docs/source/pytest_plugin.rst

 .. image:: diagrams/svg/pytest_plugin_overview.svg

-The :py:mod:`cocotb_tools.pytest.plugin` is split into two independent parts that complement each other.
+The :py:mod:`cocotb_tools._pytest.plugin` is split into two independent parts that complement each other.

 The first part is performed when invoking the ``pytest`` from command line.
 This is the main process that is running in non-simulation environment.
 It will: